INRIA/velus/Readme.md

-# Rustre: certified Lustre compiler
+o# Rustre: certified Lustre compiler

 This development implements and prove the correctness of a certified Lustre compiler backend.